mrazomej/phd/docs/src/chapter_05/section_03_model.md

 5.5](#sec:ch5_sec05).

-To repeat the Bayesian inference, including this variability in gene copy number, we must split the mRNA count data into two sets -- cells with a single copy of the promoter and cells with two copies of the promoter.
+To repeat the Bayesian inference, including this variability in gene copy number, we must split the mRNA count data into two sets---cells with a single copy of the promoter and cells with two copies of the promoter.
 There is no labeling of the locus for the single-molecule mRNA FISH data, making it impossible to determine the promoter's number of copies for any given cell.
-We, therefore, follow Jones et al. [@Jones2014a] in using the cell area as a proxy for the stage in the cell cycle.
+We, therefore, follow Jones *et al.* [@Jones2014a] in using the cell area as a proxy for the stage in the cell cycle.
 They sorted cells by area in their approach, considering cells below the 33$^\text{th}$ percentile having a single promoter copy and the rest as having two copies.
 This approach ignores that cells are not uniformly distributed along the cell cycle.
-As first derived in [@Powell1956] populations of cells in a log-phase are exponentially distributed along the cell cycle.
+As first derived in [@Powell1956], populations of cells in a log-phase are exponentially distributed along the cell cycle.
 This distribution is of the form
 $$